 Schools may expel or place in a disciplinary alternative education program any student who:

 - Engages in bullying and who encourages a student to attempt suicide or die by suicide.

 - Incites violence through group bullying.

 - Threatens to release, or releases intimate visual material of a minor, or a student who is aged 18 or older without that person’s consent.

 Where can I find my school district’s policy and procedures on bullying?

+In 2023, the Texas Education Agency released the minimum standards for bullying and prevention policies and procedures that must be implemented by a school district and an open enrollment charter school.
 The policy and procedures adopted by the board must be included annually in the student school district handbooks and in the district improvement plan.
 The procedure for reporting bullying, including anonymous reporting, must be posted on the district's internet website.
 See 3.3 Anonymous Reporting for more information.